julia-rom/fullstack_test_march2019/README.md

 4. Start the web server using the 'nodemon server' command.
 The server runs on http://localhost:3002/.
 5. Cd.. then go into client directory
 6. Install client dependencies: npm i
-7. Start the client server using the 'npm start'command.
+7. Start the client server using the 'npm start' command.
 The client runs on http://localhost:3000/.